kaiwe1/white-board-collab/README.md

 ## About <a name = "about"></a>

-A collaborative whiteboard using express, socket.io, canvas and react, redux.
+A collaborative whiteboard using express, socket.io, canvas, react and redux.

 ## Getting Started <a name = "getting_started"></a>